Why It Works

 Use a thin metal spatula to loosen Wellington from foil, then carefully transfer to a carving board.
 Slice off the ends with a sharp knife.
 Carve Wellington, sprinkle cut surfaces with chives and more coarse salt, and serve.

 A center-cut beef tenderloin is also known as a Châteubriand.
 For best results, use a high-quality all-butter puff pastry, such as Dufour.
-Alternatively, make your own using this recipe and technique.
+Alternatively, make your own using this recipe.
 Foie gras pâté can be used in place of the fresh foie gras.
-Is using pâté, skip step 7.
+If using pâté, skip step 7.
 In step 9, spread foie gras pâté on top of tenderloin in place of sliced fresh foie gras.

 |Servings: 6 to 8|

 |Amount per serving|

 |Saturated Fat 26g||129%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|